Chicago motorcycle riders should know the difference between lane splitting vs lane filtering and whether they are illegal maneuvers in Chicago.

 Lane splitting is when a motorcyclist rides along the lines between two other moving motor vehicles in separate lanes.
 This is often done at higher speeds.
 Motorcyclists may attempt this maneuver to bypass traffic, move away from other vehicles, or avoid hazards.

 Lane filtering is similar to lane splitting.
 It’s when a motorcyclist rides along the painted lines between two vehicles in separate lanes to get in front of stopped or slow traffic.
 This is usually done at slower speeds.
-Riders may filter lanes to move forward through traffic and find gaps to progress while reducing travel time.
+Riders may filter lanes to find gaps to move forward through traffic.

-In Chicago and all of Illinois, lane splitting and lane filtering are both illegal.
+In Illinois, lane splitting and lane filtering are both illegal.
 Illinois statute 625 ILCS 5/11-703 explicitly states:

 “The driver of a 2 wheeled vehicle may not, in passing upon the left of any vehicle proceeding in the same direction, pass upon the right of any vehicle proceeding in the same direction unless there is an unobstructed lane of traffic available to permit such passing maneuver safely.”